-If the main parser finds a From header field, it will not parse the header field body automatically.
+If the main parser finds a From header field, it will not parse the header field body automaticaly.
 It is up to you to call the parse_from_header when you want to parse a From header field body.

-6.2.3.3.
 CSeq HF Body Parser